 You can also choose if you would like a title to be shown above the list of component products or not by selecting the Prefix Text option below.
 This text can be reworded with the Language Manager if you wish.

-By going to Site > Configuration > Order tab you will be able to configure how the component products will be displayed on the invoice and despatch note.
+By going to General / Settings > Settings > Order tab you will be able to configure how the component products will be displayed on the invoice and despatch note within the Display Options for Invoices, Despatch Notes and Purchase Orders section.

 On the invoices you can choose to display the bundle product and its components or just the bundle product.
 On the despatch notes you have a choice of the bundle product and components, the bundle product only or just the component products.